 Semester Course Name Course Outcomes

-British Poetry and Drama: 14th - 17th • This section deals simultaneously deals with poetry, sonnet and drama of the
+British Poetry and Drama: 14th - 17th Centuries This section deals simultaneously deals

+with poetry, sonnet and drama of the

-Centuries Middle English literature.
+Middle English literature.

-• The students will come to know about
+The students will come to know about

-Ι poetry and its variations like metaphysical
+I poetry and its variations like metaphysical

 poetry of John Donne.

-• Be familiar with sonnet and its types like
+Be familiar with sonnet and its types like

 Shakespearean sonnet and petrarchan

 sonnet or spenserian sonnet.

-• Students will gather more knowledges
+Students will gather more knowledges

 about drama and performance studies.

-British Poetry and Drama: 17th and 18th • This section also deals with poetry and
+British Poetry and This section also deals with poetry and

-Centuries drama after seventeenth centuries.
+Drama: 17th and 18th Centuries drama after seventeenth centuries.

-• Students will develop their skill about the
+Students will develop their skill about the

 progress of English poetry and drama from

 its first preference.

-• With poetry and drama the section also
+With poetry and drama the section also

 extends the discussion about epic and

 mock-epic.

 • Students got the skill about the use of

 language and literary creativity by which

 they can able to write some literary works.

-British Literature: 18th Century • Students will get the knowledge of the
+British Literature: 18th Students will get the knowledge of the

-, · social, political and literary background of
+Century social, political and literary background of

 II the 18 th century England through the study

 of prose, poetry and novella.

-• Be familiar with the religious conflicts of
+Be familiar with the religious conflicts of

 Christianity and its impact on English

 literature.

 Students will come to know about a new

 dramatic genre like comedy of manners.

-British Romantic Literature • The students here got the skill to write the
+British Romantic The students here got the skill to write the

-poetry, short story, elegy through the study
+Literature poetry, short story, elegy through the study

 of romantic period as it deals with the free

 imagination of the individual mind.

-• Creativity, imagination, innovation and
+Creativity, imagination, innovation and

 natural and super natural differentiation are

 approachable to the students.

-• Students will acquire the knowledge of
+Students will acquire the knowledge of

 romantic movements preceded the age of

 reason and logic.

-III British Literature: 19th • Be familiar with the notion of social
+III British Literature: 19th Be familiar with the notion of social

 Century development and the hard times of England.

 • Students will get the idea of the impact of

 romanticism and the beginning of early

 modernism.

 • In literature students will read about

 dramatic monologue, another literary genre

 that deals with the absence of audiences.

 British Literature: The Early 20th Century This section provides the significant themes

-like the confliction of religion and science,
+Early 20th Century like the confliction of religion and science,

 country and city, romanticism and realism.

-country and city, romanticism and realism.

 • Students will get the notion about the social

-• Students will get the notion about the social and industrial development during the reign of Queen Victoria.
+and industrial development during the reign

+of Queen Victoria.